vbouchet31/vbouchet31.github.io/_posts/2022-12-15-acsf-tools-quickstart.markdown

 #### Why you need ACSF Tools?
 As a maintainer of sites hosted on an ACSF instance, you may have to execute a Drush command on all sites of your factory.
-Out of the box, the only way to do it is to manually do something like
+Out of the box, the only way to do it is to manually do something like:
 ```shell
 drush -l site1.application.acsitefactory.com command
 drush -l site2.application.acsitefactory.com command